clibs/clib/Readme.md

  If you're interested in being part of this initiative let me know and I'll add you to the `clibs` organization so you can create repos here and contribute to existing ones.

- If you have any issues, questions or suggestions, plese open an issue [here](https://github.com/clibs/clib/issues).
+ If you have any issues, questions or suggestions, please open an issue [here](https://github.com/clibs/clib/issues).

  You can also find us on Gitter: https://gitter.im/clibs/clib